Vincenzo Caianiello

-Born in Aversa, Campania, he was the president of the Constitutional Court from September 9, 1995 to the end of his term in office.
+Born in Aversa, Campania, he was the president of the Constitutional Court from September 9, 1995, to the end of his term in office.
 His term was the shortest of any president of the Court.
 In January 1996 he became Minister of Justice in Lamberto Dini's government and resigned from office in May of same year.
+He was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic in 1982.

+After resigning, he taught Administrative Law at Luiss University.
 Caianiello died in Rome in 2002.